micmejia/bible-dump/NKJV/Hebrews/Heb 11.md

 ###### 1
-Now faith is the [^a]substance of things hoped for, the [^b]evidence of things not seen.
+Now faith is the substance of things hoped for, the evidence of things not seen.

 ###### 2
 For by it the elders obtained a _good_ testimony.

 ###### 3
-By faith we understand that the [^c]worlds were framed by the word of God, so that the things which are seen were not made of things which are visible. ## Faith at the Dawn of History
+By faith we understand that the worlds were framed by the word of God, so that the things which are seen were not made of things which are visible. ## Faith at the Dawn of History

 ###### 4
 By faith Abel offered to God a more excellent sacrifice than Cain, through which he obtained witness that he was righteous, God testifying of his gifts; and through it he being dead still speaks.